 Selection of Projective Tests

-We meet with you first to learn what you hope to learn and how you hope the report will benefit you.
-We then choose projective tests based on the assessment’s specific needs.
+We meet with you first to learn what you hope to learn and how you hope the report will benefit you, and then choose projective tests based on the assessment’s specific needs.
 We develop a projective testing battery that may include other personality measures.

 Projective Testing Administration

 We then administer the battery either virtually or in person.
 This involves presenting stimuli one at a time and giving instructions on responding.
 You may be asked to describe what they see, tell a story about an image, or complete sentences with your thoughts.
 We often asked questions to get more details.
-We collect and record your responses, often verbatim.
-We might ask how the answer or the stimuli made you feel.
+We collect and record your responses, often verbatim and then we might ask how the answer or the stimuli made you feel.

 Scoring and Interpretation